Apple Cider Doughnuts are fried cake donuts that are crispy on the outside, tender on the inside, and packed with apple flavor!

 Instructions

-- Bring apple cider to a boil in a sauce pan over medium-high heat.
-Boil until reduced to about 1/4 cup.
-Cool to room temperature.
+- Bring apple cider to a boil in a saucepan over medium-high heat.
+Boil until reduced to about ⅓ cup.
+Transfer to a heat-proof bowl if desired.
+Stir in the apple butter.
+Set aside.

 - Whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, salt, and allspice.
 Set aside.

-- Whisk together the eggs, buttermilk, apple butter, and cooled apple cider reduction.
+- Whisk together the eggs, buttermilk, and the apple cider/apple butter mixture.
 Set aside.

-- Beat the butter, brown sugar, and granulated sugar.
+- Beat the butter, brown sugar, and granulated sugar with a stand mixer.

-- Stir in 1/2 of the flour mixture.
-Add 1/2 of the apple cider mixture and stir to combine.
+- Stir in ½ of the flour mixture.
+Add ½ of the apple cider mixture and stir to combine.
 Repeat with the remaining dry and wet ingredients.
+(See notes for how to make baked donuts at this point.)

 - Heat oil in a deep fryer (or use a large pot with a thermometer) to 360˚F.